Skip to contents

 - \setmainfont{Georgia}

-Note that the last line in the preamble is: this is the command ‘setmainfont’ to set the font ‘Georgia’ which will be used.
+Note that the last line in the preamble is: this is the command setmainfont and we are specifying that our mainfont should be changed to ‘Georgia’.

 Examples with Common Fonts